 That said, if you enjoy classic Japanese horror, you might find Musya to be an atmospheric experience.
-In fact, it’s probably one of the best retro games when it comes to that particular storytelling genre.
+In fact, it’s probably one of the best retro video games when it comes to that particular storytelling genre.
 To put it in another way, playing the game is akin to watching a classic Japanese horror movie, movies such as the classic horror showcase Kwaidan, or the Kurosawa masterpiece Rashamon.
 At the same time, like Fudou Myouou Den, Musya also incorporates many famous Japanese icons in its gameplay, the most obvious examples being the protagonist’s power-ups.
 Finally, a couple of Musya’s BGM are quite well composed in my opinion.
 It’s typical 16-bit era game music.
 But overall, they greatly add to the ghostly ambience.

 5) "Kiki KaiKai: Nazo no Kuro Manto"

-If you’re fascinated by Shintoism and Japanese Yokai culture, this is the game for you.
+If you’re fascinated by Shintoism and the Yokai culture of medieval Japan, this is the game for you.
 Full of cutesy renditions of Japanese folkloric monsters and characters, Kiki KaiKai: Nazo no Kuro Manto, or Pocky and Rocky as it is known in the West, throws you right into the heart of Japan’s native religion.
 You play as a Shinto shrine maiden from medieval Japan.
 Your weapons are a sacred whisk and handy flying talismans.

 If that’s not kawaii enough for you, you could also play as a tanuki.
 This anthropomorphic raccoon character itself a popular Japanese yokai, and to my knowledge, one of the most popular ones too.
 Finally, all stages of this game feature colourful Japanese religious and rustic sceneries.
 For good measure, Anime-like cut scenes are thrown in as well.
-In short, this retro game presents the most exotic aspects of Japan’s home-grown faith in a fascinating and humorous way.
+In short, this retro video game presents the most exotic aspects of Japan’s home-grown faith in a fascinating and humorous way.
 Play it for a few days, and you might find yourself itching to travel to Japan soon.